Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 but uses different instructions.

 But the biggest difference is probably the new *locality principle*.
-This could make a big difference when developping an Angular application, and cut rebuild times.
+This could make a big difference when developing an Angular application, and cut rebuild times.
 But it also allows to ship pre-compiled code to NPM directly!